shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 	foo.freeze
 	# nil
 	foo.send(:modifiable)
   # TypeError: can't modify frozen OpenStruct

-Ah! - It acts as kind of a gatekeeper by preventing you from changing the OpenStruct if it's frozen.
+Ah! - It acts as kind of a gatekeeper to the table, by preventing you from changing the OpenStruct if it's frozen.
 I'm not sure if I like this - it not to clear to me - on the other hand it is tell don't ask.
 I guess I have to think about it.

 ## Method missing